zacronos/rets-client/README.md

 describing problems or (even better) pull requests that fix interactions with servers running other versions of RETS are welcomed.

-[RETS Specifications](http://www.reso.org/specifications)
+For more information about what all the parameters and return values and such mean, you might want to look at the [RETS Specifications](http://www.reso.org/specifications)

 ## Contributions
 Issue tickets and pull requests are welcome.
 Pull requests must be backward-compatible to be considered, and ideally